MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionConnector.md

 PS C:\> Get-CsTeamsShiftsConnectionConnector
 ```

-Get the list of shifts connectors available on the tenant.
+Get the list of Shifts Connectors available on the tenant.

 ## PARAMETERS